cdapio/cdap/cdap-docs/hydrator-manual/source/_includes/plugins/index.rst

   be added to run either before a source or after a sink.
 A "post-run" action plugin can be specified that runs after the entire pipeline has run.

+- Additional types of plugins are under development, and developers can create and add their own plugins and plugin types.

 .. rubric:: Exploring Plugin Details